zalbastaki/mealz/README.md

-# Vue Starter
+# Mealz

-This is a vue starter template.
-Find branches with google fonts plugin integrated, and Netlify CMS configured.
+This is a random meal picker.

 ## Project setup
 ```